Manu Ginobili’s Son Tried To Talk Him Out Of Retiring Because He Loved The Chicken Tenders At The AT&T Center

 Gibobili has certainly had many highlights in his long and storied career.
 He played in the EuroLeague as well as several seasons with the Spurs from 2002-2018.
 During his time with San Antonio, Ginobili established himself as a key player and an important part of the team’s overall dynasty.

-He won four NBA titles and was named to the all-star team twice over the years, and enjoyed a great deal of success.
+He won four NBA titles and was named to the All-Star team twice over the years, and enjoyed a great deal of success.
 He announced his retirement from the journey of his “wildest dreams” on Twitter, and said he has no regrets about his 23-year career, or about leaving it.
 He mentioned he is excited to spend more time with his family and has plans to travel and visit Argentina.
 He will be missed in San Antonio.
 And so will the chicken tenders, but Nico can probably enjoy them again on a future visit.